telerik/report-server-docs/implementer-guide/custom-login-provider.md

         }
 ```

-## Certificate details
+## Certificate requirements
-The current implementation of the custom login method uses certificates whose keys implement
+  * The current implementation of the custom login method uses certificates whose keys implement
 [RSACryptoServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rsacryptoserviceprovider?redirectedfrom=MSDN&view=netframework-4.6.2) as the default RSA algorithm.
 Using certificates with keys implementing a different assymetric algorithm is not currently supported.
+  * Make sure the certificate has defined the proper permissions to the applications and identities that use it.
+Usually the IUSR identity needs to have a certificate permission in order to use its private key for signing.
+[This forum topic](https://stackoverflow.com/questions/45042108/privatekey-threw-an-exception-of-type-system-security-cryptography-cryptographic) explains some of the possible issues in details.